bashfulrobot/regolith-ansible/README.md

 ## Configuration that differs from default behavior

 Any custom settings I have tweaked from default Regolith has a comment with "DK Custom".
 Do note that this is in Regolith configuration files, and not in system settings I configure through Ansible.

+## Available Tags

+### STATUS

+🚧 This tagging section is under review and testing (Work in Progress).
+I just wanted ot capture the data.

+You can run any exclusion or inclusion patten you wish based on tags.

+By default if you run the `ansible-playbook` command without any `--skip-tags` or `--tags`, every task will be run.

+### Which Tags are available?

+You can check out which tags are in use by running `ansible-playbook --connection=local --list-tags run.yml`.
+This will not make any changes to your system.

+### Tags

+* `laptop` - Tasks specific to a laptop install
+* `desktop` - Tasks specific to a desktop install
+* `Install-From-GitHub` - Mostly used to exclude the github installs when testing.
+Otherwise you can easily hit API limits.
+* `install-vala` - Installs packages to develop Vala applications.
+This currently does not include the GTK portions.
+I will likely break that out at some point.
+* `nvidia-compton-fix` - Modifies the default Compton config of Regolith to work a little better with Nvidia cards.